Four-cylinder engine

 - 24 - fuel pump;

-The four-cylinder engines installed in the Audi 100 have a cast-iron cylinder block with an aluminum alloy head.
-A camshaft is located in the head of the block, which is driven by a toothed belt from the crankshaft.
+The four-cylinder engines installed in the Audi 100 cars have a cast-iron cylinder block with a block head cast from aluminum alloy.
+The block head contains a camshaft, which is driven by a toothed belt from the crankshaft.
 The same belt drives the intermediate shaft, which in turn is the drive for the ignition distributor, oil and fuel pumps.

-Crankshaft - steel forged five-bearing.
-Medium main bearings can be with flanges that play the role of thrust rings, or without flanges, but with thrust rings.
-Pistons are cast from aluminum alloy with steel inserts.
-The piston has two compression rings and one oil scraper ring.
+The crankshaft is a steel forged five-bearing.
+The central main bearings can be with flanges that act as thrust rings, or without flanges, but with thrust rings.
+The pistons are cast from an aluminum alloy with steel inserts.
+Two compression rings and one oil scraper ring are installed on the piston.

-The engine is equipped with a crankcase-mounted gear oil pump and a full-flow oil filter on the left side of the cylinder block.
+The engine is equipped with a gear oil pump mounted in the crankcase and a full-flow oil filter on the left side of the cylinder block.